patronasxdxd/dev/README.md

 systems.
 Stability is maintained via economically-driven user interactions and arbitrage, rather than by active governance or monetary interventions.

-The protocol has built-in incentives that encourage both early adoption and the operation of multiple front ends, enhancing decentralization.

 ## More information

 Visit [liquity.org](https://www.liquity.org) to find out more and join the discussion.